| |

 2. The amount of water can be adjusted according to your discretion.
 Altitude will play a role in the cooking time

-3. If you do not have access to masala you can increase the amount of kashmiri chilli powder
+3. If you do not have access to masala you can increase the amount of kashmiri chilli powder.
+Masala is different to garam masala.
+We use masala here in SA, it is a blend of spices that includes chilli powder.

 4. Lamb on the bone is preferred as it does add more flavor but you can use boneless lamb if you wish